jsmolka/eggvance/README.md

 ## Usage
 ```
-eggvance rom.gba [backup.sav]
+eggvance rom.gba [save.sav]
 ```

-Games and save files can also be dropped in the emulator window.
+Game and save files can also be dropped in the emulator window.
 Even though the included [BIOS](https://github.com/Nebuleon/ReGBA/tree/master/bios) should be enough to run most games, it is recommended to download the original one.
 Its location and other things can be customized in the [config](https://github.com/jsmolka/eggvance/blob/master/eggvance/eggvance.toml).

 ## Binaries
 Binaries are available in two forms.